Knowledge base

 Author: Nikita Razdorsky

-Your practical anchor is your own speech.
-Speak in short, specific, first-person formulas: “I’m taking this/I’m not taking this,” “This format and timeframe work for me,” “I’m stepping away from this direction.”
-Listen not to the elegance of the argument but to how the statement gathers you from within.
-If, after you speak a phrase, you feel the impulse to soften it, explain yourself, or look for ‘one more perspective,’ clarity is not yet complete.
-Return to articulating it later, in the correct environment.
-In this way, the Mental Projector’s mind becomes a reliable External Authority: it lights the way for others and, at the same time, helps you make your own decisions without inner friction.
+Your practical support is your own speech.
+Speak in short, concrete first-person formulas: “I take this/I don’t take this,” “this format and timeframe work for me,” “I will turn down this direction.”
+Listen not to the beauty of the argument, but to how what you said settles you from within.
+If, after the phrase, you want to soften it, explain yourself, or look for “one more point of view,” clarity is not complete.
+Return to speaking it through later, in the correct environment.
+This is how the mind of a Mental Projector becomes a reliable Outer Authority: it lights the way for others and, at the same time, helps you make your own decisions without inner friction.

 Lunar Authority